snowcatman/minecraft-login-assist/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+Take into consideration how examples are normalized.
+You need to
+remember all the arguments in order to run the script module.
+This can be annoying if you need to re-run your script and can't hold
+your brain to retain all the arguments needed to run a mineflayer
+nodejs module/script.

 1. Usage: Node mineflayer-login-assist.js filename online/offline.
 2. EG: C:\\myfolder>node mineflayer-login-assist.js your-node-js_filename.js online || offline.